2018 Rutgers Acceptance Rate: Class of 2022

 So, you’re thinking about applying to Rutgers University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Rutgers’ admission statistics.

 - Rutgers’ acceptance rate in 2018 was 58.5%

 - For the class of 2022, out of 35,340 applicants, Rutgers admitted 20,657

 - The average GPA of admitted applicants was 3.85

 For students who took the ACT, the 25th percentile score of successful applicants was 26, and the 75th percentile score was 33.

 For students who took the SAT, the 25th percentile score was 1270.
 The 75th percentile score was 1430.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.